Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 "I've just told you that the Hierarchy's objective is your extinction, and you're saying that you still want a *peaceful resolution?"*

 Carl rested his elbows on the desktop.
 "My nation has fought bloody and difficult wars in opposition to genocide all across our planet.
 And from what you've told me, your species and the Hierarchy are about the same thing to each other as this organisation is to the American public.
-Which means that your *people* are... more or less---blameless of plotting to destroy us."
+Which means that your *people* are... more or less - blameless of plotting to destroy us."

 He shrugged.
 "For me, the idea of wiping out your civilization of trillions to save our civilization of billions sticks in the craw.
 Never mind that *doing* so would mean having to slaughter every other living thing in the galaxy."